raspberrypilearning/infrared-bird-box/worksheet2.md

 ## YouTube Setup

 1. Go to [YouTube](https://www.youtube.com/), and sign in.
-2. On the left hand side of the screen you should see a menu with the *My Channel* option available
+1. On the left-hand side of the screen you should see a menu with the *My Channel* option available:

   ![channel](images/channel.png)

-3. Then, in the middle of the screen you should see the *Video Manager* option available
+1. In the middle of the screen you should see the *Video Manager* option:

   ![video manager](images/video-manager.png)

-4. In the menu on the left you should see a *LIVE STREAMING* option and within that a *Stream now BETA* option.
+1. In the menu on the left you should see a *LIVE STREAMING* option, and within that a *Stream now BETA* option:

   ![live stream](images/live-stream.png)

-5. Scroll down to the bottom of the page, and you should see the *ENCODER SETUP* option
+1. Scroll down to the bottom of the page, and you should see the *ENCODER SETUP* option:

   ![encoder setup](images/encoder-setup.png)

-6. Within the the *ENCODER SETUP* there is a *Server URL* and a *Stream name/key*.
+1. Within the the *ENCODER SETUP* there is a *Server URL* and a *Stream name/key*.
 The key will appear to be just a line of asterisks, until you click on the *Reveal* button.
-You need to keep the key secret though, so make sure you don't share it online.
+You need to keep the key secret, though, so make sure you don't share it online.

 ## Compile FFmpeg

-Firstly, you need to install some software called [FFmpeg](http://www.ffmpeg.org/) on the Raspberry Pi which will continually stream the video data from the camera board to the web.
+Firstly, you need to install some software called [FFmpeg](http://www.ffmpeg.org/), which will continually stream the video data from the Camera Module to the web.
 Instructions are below.

-**NOTE:** This step is going to take about two hours since you have to [compile](http://en.wikipedia.org/wiki/Compiler) the program from its source code.
+**NOTE:** This step is going to take about two hours, since you have to [compile](http://en.wikipedia.org/wiki/Compiler) the program from its source code.
 The Raspbian FFmpeg package that can be installed using `apt-get` doesn't have the required `h264` video encoder support.
 You can just set the process going and do something else during this time; you'll also only need to do it once.

 The part that takes two hours is the `make` command at the end of the list below.
 The `./configure` part takes a while too; just be patient.
-Enter the following commands to download, compile and install FFmpeg:
+Enter the following commands to download, compile, and install FFmpeg:

 ```bash
 cd /usr/src